USS JIMMY CARTER SSN 23

 November 19, The Jimmy Carter returned to General Dynamics’ Electric Boat (EB) shipyard after its first, three-day underway, for Builder's (Alpha "A") trials.
 The ship was delieved to the U.S. Navy on Dec.
 22.

-February 19, 2005 USS Jimmy Carter was commissioned in a ceremony held at Naval Submarine Base New London, Groton, Conn.
+February 19, 2005 USS Jimmy Carter was commissioned during a ceremony at Pier 17S on Naval Submarine Base New London in Groton, Conn.

 November 9, SSN 23 arrived for the first time at its new homeport of Naval Base Kitsap at Bangor, Washington.
 It replaced the USS Parche (SSN 683), which was decommissioned in October 2004.

 August 16, 2006 USS Jimmy Carter, commanded by Cmdr.
 David A. Honabach, recently underwent a "deperm" at Magnetic Silencing Facility at Naval Base Kitsap-Bangor.

 November 11, 2009 USS Jimmy Carter returned to Bangor after a four-month deployment.
 The Seawolf-class submarine is scheduled to enter the Puget Sound Naval Shipyard for an routine overhaul.

 March 2, 2012 Cmdr.
 Brian P. Elkowitz relieved Cmdr.
 Brian L. Davies as CO of the SSN 23 during a change-of-command ceremony at the Naval Undersea Warfare Museum in Keyport, Wash.
 During Davies' command tour, which began in June 2009, USS Jimmy Carter completed two deployment.

 January 20, 2013 USS Jimmy Carter departed Service Pier, Naval Base Kitsap-Bangor for a scheduled western Pacific deployment.